Dundee/aerospike-client-python/doc/scan.rst

         :param callable callback: the function to invoke for each record.
         :param dict policy: optional :ref:`aerospike_scan_policies`.
-        :param dict options: the :ref:`aerospike_scan_options` that will apply \
-           to the scan.
+        :param dict options: the :ref:`aerospike_scan_options` that will apply to the scan.
-        :param :class:`str` nodename: optional name of node used to limit the scan to a single node.
+        :param str nodename: optional name of node used to limit the scan to a single node.

         .. note:: A :ref:`aerospike_record_tuple` is passed as the argument to the callback function.